MorTsaedi/movie-manager-wordpress-plugin/README.md

 ## the interview task is:

-Development of the following test project as WordPress plugin.
+Develope the following test project as WordPress plugin.

 The test project should have ability to:
 - Add/Edit/Delete for example  movies